 Research Office contact:

-The next round of Project Grants for funding commencing in 2019 will open on Wednesday 10 January 2018 and close Wednesday 14 March 2018
+Project Grants for funding commencing in 2019 opened on Wednesday 10 January 2018 and closed Wednesday 14 March 2018

 The objective of the Project Grants scheme is to support the creation of new knowledge by funding the best investigator-initiated research project plan of five years, or less, in any area relevant to human health.